Thinkmill/manypkg/.changeset/fair-mice-repair.md

 "@manypkg/cli": patch
 ---

-Fixed a typo in the reported error message
+Fixed a typo in the reported error message for the peer and dev dep check